Contrast Security expands its cybersecurity tech to new markets with $150M

 During the pandemic, many enterprises turned to digital transformation and the development of new apps to sustain business growth.
 As productization efforts ramped up, 84% of developers said that they were pressured to release code faster compared with before, according to GitLab.
 As a result, code was — and is — being shipped with an increasing number of vulnerabilities, leading to high-profile security breaches.
 WhiteHat security found that between 2018 and 2019 alone, there was a 50% increase in unpatched library vulnerabilities, mostly stemming from open source packages.

-Naumann founded Contrast in 2014 alongside Arshan Dabirsiaghi, former research director at Aspect Security, with the goal of creating a platform that could spot potentially problematic code in applications.
+Jeff Williams founded Contrast in 2014 alongside Arshan Dabirsiaghi, former research director at Aspect Security, with the goal of creating a platform that could spot potentially problematic code in applications.
 Employing a technique called binary instrumentation — agents embedded in app servers, runtime and user libraries, controllers, and data layers — Contrast can detect vulnerabilities across web browsers, mobile clients, containers, frameworks, and more.

 Naumann claims that binary instrumentation eliminates the need for regular scans, network configuration changes, and audits while enabling protection in cloud environments like Azure and Amazon Web Services and apps programmed in Java, .NET, Node.js, Ruby, and Python.
 Contrast integrates with a range of ticketing systems and CI/CD tools to monitor code and reports from inside apps and third-party libraries.
 It also performs attack detection, responding with a seven-step approach that includes virtual patching and “how-to-fix” guidance.